nseinlet/frsky/SD-Horus/SCRIPTS/FUNCTIONS/readme.txt

-This directory is for lua functions
+This directory is for lua functions scripts.